Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 3. Circular

-Flat belt: This belt has a rectangular cross-section.
-These belts are capable of transmitting power over long distances between pulley centres.
-The efficiency of this drive is around 98% and produce little noise.
+This belt has a rectangular cross-section.
+These belts are capable of transmitting power over long distances between pulley centers.
+The efficiency of this drive is around 98% and produces little noise.

 flat belt

-V-belts: v-belts also used with grooved pulleys, V-belts are trapezoidal in cross-section.
-These belts permit large speed ration and can transmit higher power.
+V-belts also used with grooved pulleys, V-belts are trapezoidal in cross-section.
+These belts permit a large speed ratio and can transmit higher power.
 Multiple drives are possible.

-Circular: This type of belt has a circular cross-section and is used with the grooved pulleys.
+This type of belt has a circular cross-section and is used with grooved pulleys.

 circular-belt-